docker/docs/docker-for-aws/index.md

 #### Configuration options

 ##### KeyName

 Pick the SSH key that will be used when you SSH into the manager nodes.

 ##### InstanceType

 The EC2 instance type for your worker nodes.

 ##### ManagerInstanceType

 The EC2 instance type for your manager nodes.
 The larger your swarm, the larger the instance size you should use.

 ##### ClusterSize

 The number of workers you want in your swarm (0-1000).

 ##### ManagerSize

-The number of Managers in your swarm.
-You can pick either 1, 3 or 5 managers.
+The number of managers in your swarm.
+On Docker CE, you can select either 1, 3 or 5 managers.
 We only recommend 1 manager for testing and dev setups.
 There are no failover guarantees with 1 manager — if the single manager fails the swarm will go down as well.
 Additionally, upgrading single-manager swarms is not currently guaranteed to succeed.

+On Docker EE, you can choose to run with 3 or 5 managers.

-We recommend at least 3 managers, and if you have a lot of workers, you should pick 5 managers.
+We recommend at least 3 managers, and if you have a lot of workers, you should use 5 managers.

 ##### EnableSystemPrune